sheffield-bioinformatics-core/ngs_intro_workshop/02-variants.md

 # Variant Calling for Matched Normal Samples

-In this section we will consider the case when we want to find variants that exist in a patient's tumour sample, but not their normal tissue.
-Such analyses require specialised methods
+In this example we will consider the case when we want to find variants that exist in a patient's tumour sample, but not their normal tissue.
+Such analyses are related to the germline example, but have other considerations:-

+- contamination of normal tissue in the tumour
+- tumour heterogeneity

 ## Uploading the data